ashwin4ever/DataSciPy2020/README.md

 ### Accessible Computer Rooms and Account

-There are tree computer rooms available outside the hours of the course.
+There are three computer rooms available outside the hours of the course.
 The machines in these rooms feature the same Python installation as in the course and the same home directories (files stored during the course can be accessed from these machine) :
 *  Room **Durkheim** : left staircase from the main entrance hall up to second floor (access code will be provided in course).
 There are courses in that room during which it is not accessible.